Poornima-Muthukumar/DATA512/data-512-final-project/README.md

 Here I will plot the following visualization from the redfin data set.
 Weekly confirmed covid cases and the number of new listings.
 Weekly confirmed covid cases and the total number of homes sold.
-Weekly confirmed covid cases and median list price.
+Weekly confirmed covid cases and inventory.
 Weekly confirmed covid cases and median sale price.

  ### Linear Regression